 Cathy K. Goucher, ATR-BC, LCPC

-Client Services & Outreach Coordinator
+Artist Services & Outreach Coordinator

 Cathy is a registered and board certified art therapist and a Licensed Clinical Professional Counselor.
 She specializes in the treatment of adolescents and young adults with developmental disabilities.
 She is a graduate of the Art Therapy Program of the George Washington University, and has over 14 years of clinical experience.
 In addition to co-founding and working at Make Studio, she works at the St. Elizabeth School, per diem at the Retreat at Sheppard Pratt, and maintains a private practice that provides in-home art therapy services (all in Baltimore, MD).
 Cathy recently completed a chapter for the book Play Based Interventions for Children and Adolescents on the Autism Spectrum (Routledge, 2011).